em-1001/ServalShell/Description.md

 6. **Whitespace**:
 This class represents a pre-tokenizer that tokenizes text based on whitespace.
 Words are separated by whitespace.
 7. **WordLevelTrainer**:
 This class is responsible for training the tokenizer.
 It sets hyperparameters such as minimum frequency to train the tokenizer.
+For example, if the minimum frequency is set to 2, only tokens that appear two or more times in the training data will be included in the tokenizer.
 8. **[UNK], [PAD], [SOS], [EOS]**:
 These tokens represent unknown, padding, start of sentence, and end of sentence tokens, respectively.
 These special tokens provide additional information to the model or are used during data preprocessing.